-Established in 2009, the Knowledgebase of Interatomic Models (KIM) project is a cyberinfrastructure project funded by the NSF aimed at improving the reliability of molecular simulations.
-It has the following main objectives:
+Established in 2009, the Knowledgebase of Interatomic Models (KIM) is a cyberinfrastructure funded by the NSF aimed at improving the reliability of molecular simulations.
+It has the following features:

 If you are new to KIM, start by reading the Getting Started Guide, which provides a brief overview of the main capabilities of the KIM framework and how to use them.
 You can also view an "Overview of the KIM Project," an online talk by Prof. Ellad B. Tadmor.